jenkins-x/jx-docs/content/en/v3/develop/ui/lighthouse.md

   - /v3/develop/ui/lighthouse
 ---

-[Lighthouse](https://github.com/jenkins-x/lighthouse) is the Jenkins X component responsible for all interactions between your Git hosting provider (GitHub, Gitlab, ...) and your Kubernetes cluster.
+[Lighthouse](https://github.com/jenkins-x/lighthouse) is the JayeX component responsible for all interactions between your Git hosting provider (GitHub, Gitlab, ...) and your Kubernetes cluster.
 Amongst other things, it:
 - receive and process webhook events
 - trigger pipelines
 - handle automatic merging of Pull Requests